| | Are you thinking of starting up a

 We provide these services to entrepreneurs on a pro

+bono or free basis.
 We review many business plans and ideas.
 A

 common problem with many new entrepreneurs is they won't